Pay Per Click: What Is It?

 - Paid listings do not always yield the most relevant results – 78% of all respondents feel that they find the information that they are looking for less than 40% of the time through sponsored links.

-A 2009 study at NYU showed that if your business has both a paid result and an organic result appear at the same time, you have a better chance of your paid result getting clicked than if the organic result had not appeared.
-Presumably, the reverse is also true: that your PPC listing increases the odds of your organic listing being clicked.
+A study at NYU showed that if your business has both a paid result and an organic result appear at the same time, you have a better chance of your paid result getting clicked than if the organic result had not appeared.
+You’ll find that the reverse is also true: that your PPC listing increases the odds of your organic listing being clicked.

 If you’re considering using an organic search engine optimization service, Rank Magic is the place to start.
+We’re also experts in local search optimization.
 Contact Rank Magic today!